Average rank of quadratic twists with a rational point of almost minimal height: Introduction

+Note that the same result is conjectured to hold with the algebraic rank replacing the analytic rank as a consequence of the Birch and Swinnerton-Dyer Conjecture.

+Conjecture~\ref{conj:Goldfeld} has been studied extensively for curves $E$ having full rational $2$-torsion, starting with the work of Heath-Brown~\cite{MR1193603}, \cite{MR1292115} on the congruent number curve $E : y^2 = x^3 - x$.
+These results were later extended by Kane~\cite{MR3101079} to any curve $E$ with full rational 2-torsion having no rational cyclic subgroup of order four.
+For such curves, Smith~\cite{2017arXiv170202325S} has recently shown that

+achieving significant progress towards Conjecture~\ref{conj:Goldfeld} for the algebraic rank.
+Building upon this result, it was proven by Kriz~\cite{2020arXiv200204767K} that Conjecture~\ref{conj:Goldfeld} holds under the additional assumption that $E$ has complex multiplication by $\mathbb{Q}(i)$ or $\mathbb{Q}(\sqrt2)$.

-We mention that this prediction has since been extended, following the heuristics of Katz and Sarnak~\cite{MR1659828}, to state that amongst all elliptic curves defined over $\mathbb{Q}$, the density of rank zero curves and the density of rank one curves are both one half.
+We also mention that the prediction of Conjecture~\ref{conj:Goldfeld} has since been extended, following the heuristics of Katz and Sarnak~\cite{MR1659828}, to state that amongst all elliptic curves defined over $\mathbb{Q}$, the density of rank zero curves and the density of rank one curves are both one half.
 This broader version of the conjecture is supported by the recent work of Bhargava and Shankar~\cite{MR3272925}, \cite{MR3275847}, \cite{2013arXiv1312.7333B}, \cite{2013arXiv1312.7859B}.

-Le~Boudec~\cite{MR3788863} has recently investigated the analogue of Goldfeld's prediction \eqref{eq:GoldfeldPC} when the twists are ordered using a quantity coming from the geometry of their Mordell--Weil lattice.
+Le~Boudec~\cite{MR3788863} has recently investigated the analogue of Conjecture~\ref{conj:Goldfeld} when the twists are ordered using a quantity coming from the geometry of their Mordell--Weil lattice.
 Recall that each twist $E_d$ comes equipped with a canonical height function $\hat{h}_{E_d} : E_d(\mathbb{Q}) \to \mathbb{R}_{\geq0}$ (see Section~\ref{sec:thmain} for its definition).
 Following the work of Le~Boudec~\cite{MR3455753}, we consider the quantity $\eta_d(A,B)$ defined through

-if $\rank E_d(\mathbb{Q}) \geq 1$, and by $\eta_d(A,B) = \infty$ if $\rank E_d(\mathbb{Q}) = 0$.
+if $\rank(E_d(\mathbb{Q})) \geq 1$, and by $\eta_d(A,B) = \infty$ if $\rank(E_d(\mathbb{Q})) = 0$.
 Le~Boudec~\cite{MR3788863} showed that when the twists are ordered by the size of $\eta_d(A,B)$, then the average analytic rank is larger than one, and under the Parity Conjecture the same holds for the algebraic rank.